 When a high speed garden tractor gets going down the track really good, and all of a sudden it's engine stalls and the tractor comes to a complete stop, what's going to happen?
 Chances are the sled will bump the rear of the tractor.
 Most sled operators can't put the brakes on in time or react fast enough because this can happen so quickly.
 Therefore, it's a good idea to install a couple of heavy-duty rear "bumpers" mounted on or incorporated into the wheelie bar brackets located a minimum of 6" above the wheels or pads.
 (Most club's rules and regulations will or should specify the location.)
 These bumpers will keep the sled from possibly getting up on top of the rear tires, causing damage to the tractor and/or injury to the driver.
 And the bumpers will prevent the pull chain from getting "wrapped" around one of the rear tires should the tractor go sideways to the extreme.

-All tractor pullers, despite their age, needs to be educated on safety requirements and proper operation of a pulling tractor.
+All tractor pulling participants, despite their age, needs to be educated on safety requirements and proper operation of a competition pulling tractor.
 Because many of them, when the tractor they're sitting on is hooked to the sled, will rev it up and give it all it's got, and they'll do whatever it takes to win.
 Some even get injured by doing so.
 They think it's a "no-holds-barred" contest.

-We were at a pull several years ago [at a now defunct pulling club that was based in central Missouri], when an inexperienced person (adult) on a stock garden tractor was pulling the sled [not our sled] down the track when all of a sudden the front of his tractor reared up and stood on end, then it caught on fire.
+We were at a pull several years ago [with a now defunct pulling club that was based in central Missouri], when an inexperienced adult person on a stock garden tractor was pulling the sled [not our sled] down the track when all of a sudden the front of the tractor reared up and stood on end, then it caught on fire.
 What caused this is the tractor had 26-12.00x12 lug tires, about a 16" drawbar height and no wheelie bars.
-It also had a loose-fitting gas cap, a full tank of gas, which was positioned above the engine, and the battery, which was positioned between the gas tank and steering column, wasn't fastened down.
-When the tractor stood on end, the gas cap fell off, spilling gas onto the battery and onto the driver.
-Then the battery tipped back, shorting out the posts against the metal steering column support, igniting the fuel.
+It also had a loose-fitting gas cap with a full tank of gas, which was positioned on top of the engine, and the battery, which was positioned between the gas tank and steering column, wasn't fastened down.
+When the tractor stood on end, the gas cap fell off, gas spilled out onto the battery and on the driver.
+Then the battery tipped back, shorting out the posts against the metal steering column support, which ignited the fuel.
 It was a horrible sight!
-The flames were extinguished and the puller had to be air-lifted to the nearest hospital with a burn unit.
-He recovered from his injuries, but to this day he has scars on his chest and groin area to remind him of that horrible day at a tractor pull when he was just trying to have some fun with his friends.
+The flames were immediately extinguished and the puller had to be air-lifted to the nearest hospital with a burn unit.
+He recovered from his injuries, but he now has scars on his chest and groin area to remind him of that horrible day at a tractor pull when he was just trying to have some fun with his friends.
 Not to mention the mental scars it left, too.
 An official of this particular pull should have inspected that tractor and all other tractors for safety, and not allow the puller to participate if the tractor wasn't safe or legal, or if an adjustment wasn't made.

 We've been to a lot of garden tractor pulls over the years and noticed that some tractors leak fuel in places where a fuel leak shouldn't be.
 Therefore, we think that safety inspections needs to include checking the fuel lines for dry-rotting, cracks, fuel leaks, loose fittings, etc. (The tractors should have sturdy wheelie bars, too.)
 The inspectors needs to grab hold of the fuel line(s) with their hand and wiggle it around and slightly jerk on it to check for durability.
 This is important.
 Especially in a kid's class.
 Don't wait until an issue becomes a problem, and then turn into a catastrophe.
 If pullers would build their tractors right to begin with and maintain them properly, there wouldn't be any injuries, fires, or fear of a fire.